andy-maier/gitsurvival/guides/git-concepts.md

     $ git log {branch}

+This command lists the chain of commits between a branch and a branch on one of its child commits:

+    $ git log {branch}..{child-branch}

-This command lists the chain of commits between of the chain l The tree structure of the local repo can be shown with a number of more elaborated commands.
-For example,
+The tree structure of the local repo can be shown with a number of more elaborated commands. **TODO: Add commands**

 Remotes
 -------